Integration approaches and methods

 Examples of integrations using this approach include:

-• An ArcGIS Maps SDK for Javascript application that queries an API from an asset management system to show work orders and status for facilities which have locations stored in the enterprise GIS system
+• An ArcGIS Maps SDK for JavaScript application that queries an API from an asset management system to show work orders and status for facilities which have locations stored in the enterprise GIS system

 • ArcGIS Pro connecting to an OGC service that displays boundaries to overlay and enrich an existing map